jpanikulam/jpanikulam.github.io/index.md

 [Udacity Intro to AI for robotics](https://www.udacity.com/course/artificial-intelligence-for-robotics--cs373)

-I gained a huge amount from these.
-All are free.
-Don't let anybody make you pay for knowledge on the internet.
+Great courses.
+All free.

 # Interests

-I am chiefly interested in autonomous mobile robotics.
+I am interested in perception, planning and localization for mobile robots.

- Key words: Perception, controls, autonomous, Linux, python, linear algebra, motion planning, model-predictive control, simulation, microcontrollers.
+I like boats.